k1anshul/Lending-Club-Case-Study/README.md

 ## Analytical Approach
 ![analytical_approch](images/analytical_approch.jpg)

-## Conclusions
+## Recommendation

 - Grades and Sub-Grade are one of the good metrics for finding loan defaulters.
-Lending club has to look into the information from borrowers before issuing loans to low grade like grade F & G.
+Lending club has to look into the information from borrowers before issuing loans to low grade like grade F & G and specifically Sub Grades like F5,G5 and G3.

-- Lending club should reduce the high interest rate for 60 months tenure, there are more chances for loan to get default.
+- Lending club should reduce the high interest rate for 60 months tenure, there are more chances for loan to get default from long term tenure.

 - Lending Club before approving loan should take a look at the DTI (Debt to Income ratio) of the applicants.
 As DTI of borrowers increases their tendency of defaults also increases.
+Specially for application whose DTI is greater than 14.99 are more likely to be defaulter.

 - Lending club should be more conscious when approving loans for applicants in the lower annual income segment, borrowers having annual income in range of 4k-50k has more of defaults.

-- When the loan amount higher the chance of applicants is defaulters.
+- When the loan amount higher the chance of applicants is defaulters is also higher.
 Lending club should properly analyze the applicants demanding higher loan.

 - Lending club should be more cautious when approving loan for the purpose of Small business, Debt consolidation ,Credit card and Education.

-- Loans having higher interest rate have more defaulters.
+- Loans having higher interest rate i.e. above 19% have more numbers of defaulters.
 Lending Club  should check the background of applicant thoroughly if interest rate is high.

 - Lending Club should take extra security while approving applicants belonging to NE, NV, SD and AK state, as tendency to default is high.